RickDW/bikey/README.md

 ```

 The standard pip options are available, e.g. the -e option allows you to edit
-the package after it is installed, without having to install it again:
+the package after it is installed (both templates and code), without having to
+install it again:

 ```
 pip install -e .
-# You can now change the bikey package, pull updates from Github, etc. without
+# You can now change bikey's code, update files in the template directory, pull
-# reinstallation
+# updates from Github, etc. without having to reinstall bikey
 ```

 ## Usage